Measles Outbreak 2025-2026

 • The MMR vaccine can keep a child in school if they are exposed but vaccinated.

 • Overall measles coverage in the US was 90.6% in 2021.
 In Delaware, that number was 89.4% for the same year.
-These numbers do not account for areas of lower vaccination coverage, like the Mennonite community at the center of the Gaines County, Texas outbreak.
+These numbers do not account for areas of lower vaccination coverage.

 • Due to COVID-19, vaccination rates of children dropped, and now up to 13.9% of children nation-wide are susceptible to measles.